 Sadly, parenting in today's world means that having to follow-up on exposure to pornography is a when, not if, reality.
 Our friends at Harvest USA (a ministry to the sexually broken - harvestusa.org) make some great recommendations in their article, "My Kids Have Looked at Porn!
 What Do I Do Now?"
-While we strongly recommend you read the entire article (you can access it at on their website under the Resources => Articles tab), here's a rundown of the steps you should take:
+While we strongly recommend you read the entire article (you can access it on their website), here's a rundown of the steps you should take: